+GBI index is not included in HMVP table in VTM-3.0.
+Proposed to include GBI index in HMVP table.
+0.01% coding gain is achieved for both RA and LDB.
+0.05% and 0.06% gain for LDB class D and class F.

+Discussion:

+The table size is increased by 2*5 = 10 bits.

+The pruning process is unchanged.

+Two experts express support.

+Recommendation: Adopt

-JVET-M0272 CE4-related: Restrictions on History-based Motion Vector Prediction [L. Zhang, K. Zhang, H. Liu, J. Xu, Y. Wang, P. Zhao, D. Hong (Bytedance)]
+JVET-M0272 CE4-related: Restrictions on History-based Motion Vector Prediction [L. Zhang, K. Zhang, H. Liu, J. Xu, Y. Wang, P. Zhao, D. Hong (Bytedance)] (Chaired by Y. He)

 Two restrictions are proposed for the History-based Motion Vector Prediction (HMVP) design.
 Firstly, for 4×4 blocks, HMVP candidates are excluded from the regular merge list and the associated motion information is disallowed to update the HMVP table.
 Secondly, whether motion information of one block could be added to the HMVP table further depends on the category of decoded merge candidate.
 If the merge candidate is a virtual merge candidate (i.e., candidates inserted after the HMVP candidates), such motion information could be utilized to update the HMVP table.
 With proposed restrictions, it is asserted that the worst case complexity of regular merge list construction process could be reduced and the bottleneck is changed from 4 × 4 blocks to larger blocks in terms of MV throughput.
 Simulation results reportedly show that the restricted HMVP achieves 0.00% and 0.02% BD rate reduction for RA Main10 and LDB Main 10 configurations, respectively.

+Aspect 1: disable HMVP usage for merge list construction and HMVP table updating for 4x4 blocks

+Aspect 2: disable using virtual merge candidate for HMVP update

+Aspect 3: HMVP candidate is only pruned to the first two spatial/temporal merge candidates

+Comment: The proposal for the shared merge list (JVET-M0170) will be revisited, but it is related to aspect 1 of this proposal.
+Recommendation: Revisit in Track B after JVET-M0170 is revisited

 JVET-M0300 CE4-related: HMVP and parallel processing with tiles and tile groups [A. M. Kotra, J. Chen, B. Wang, S. Esenlik, H. Gao (Huawei)]

 In VTM-3.0, History-based motion vector prediction (HMVP) FIFO table is reset for each CTU Row to enable parallel processing for tools such as Wavefronts (WPP).
 From VTM-3.1 onwards the concept of slices is replaced with tile groups.
 Therefore this contribution extends the technique of re-setting the HMVP table for Tiles and Tile groups.
 Specifically, the HMVP table is re-set at the beginning of a new Tile group or a new Tile and also at the beginning of each CTU row inside a Tile.

+Refresh HMVP table at the beginning of each tile/tile group.

+Discussion:

+It makes sense.
+The SW for tile groups is still not available.

+Recommendation: Adopt

 JVET-M0345 CE4-related: Remove redundancy between TMVP and ATMVP [S. H. Wang (Peking University), X. Zheng (DJI), S.S.
 Wang, S.W.
 Ma (Peking University)]